tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/models/gcn/GCNHomGraphUpdate.md

 `units`
 </td>
 <td>
-The desired number of output node features.
+The dimension of output hidden states for each node.
 </td>
 </tr><tr>
 <td>